Butter paper vs baking paper comparison

 • When lining cake tins:

-Butter Paper can wrinkle or become brittle.
+Regular butter paper can wrinkle or become brittle.
 Baking Paper stays firm, keeping your cake edges clean and intact.

 • When roasting or grilling:

-Butter Paper may catch fire if placed too close to the heating element.
+Standard butter paper may catch fire if placed too close to the heating element.
 Baking Paper remains safe, making it perfect for oven trays.

 Why the Confusion Exists